samuel-appau/covid19-App/README.md

 TOPIC:BUILDING A COVID-19 APP THAT SHOWS WORLD AND COUNTRY STATISTICS OF COVID-19 CASES

-The application has been published on "" under the username Samuel Appau(Samuel12345) and password is OpenUp41 on expo
+The application has been published on "https://expo.io/@samuel12345/covid-tracker" under the username samuel12345 and password OpenUp41 on expo

 RUNNING THE APPLICATION